Public pension in Germany: Everything you need to know about it

 taxes-social-contribution-before-during-retirement

 Your actual net income during your working life and in retirement depends on your tax class, which is determined by your personal circumstances.
 Are you single, married, divorced, or widowed?
-Does your partner have his or her own income?
+Does your partner have his or her income?
 Do you have children?
-These factors determine your tax class and thus your personal taxation.
-The following two sample calculations show that this can make a significant difference:
+These factors determine your tax class and, thus, your personal taxation.

-single-taxes-sample-calculation
+[EN] single-taxes-sample-calculation

-married-taxes-sample-calculation
+[EN] married-taxes-sample-calculation

 Can I retire early and still draw my public pension?

 So if your life expectancy (at 67) is the current average of 87, then you cut your pension for 20 years by 3,6 % to earn one year of pension.
 The break-even point between deciding on early retirement using your public pension option or not is a growth rate of 2,9 % in the public pension.
 In other words, if your public pension grows 2,9 % per year for 20 years, it returns you the same amount as your extra year of early retirement pension.
-The shorter your life expectancy the more sense it makes to go for the early retirement option, financially.
+The shorter your life expectancy, the more sense it makes to go for the early retirement option financially.